derecode/TradeDataAnalysis/README.md

 - **Bar Plots:** Classical bar plots that are good for visualisation and comparison of different data statistics, especially comparing statistics of feature variables.

-    - Example: The contribution of largest trading Member States to EU trade
+    - __Example__: The contribution of largest trading Member States to EU trade

      ![alt text](https://github.com/derecode/TradeDataAnalysis/blob/main/figures/Contribution_of_EU_Member_States_to_intra-EU_and_extra-EU_trade.png)
     - [Additional `barplots` that can be found under the `/figures` directory](https://github.com/derecode/TradeDataAnalysis/blob/main/figures), includes